-Since I’m a writer, I’d wear this tiara to plot.
+Since I’m a writer, I’d wear the Mountbatten tiara to plot.
 If you’re not a writer, you could still wear this one to plot – we all have schemes, no?
 Or at least wear this to do some journaling.
 Tie up your loose ends the way Chaumet or Cartier tied theirs in this design.
 Create red herrings the way some of the scrolls end in a beautifully sharp but non-connecting loop.

 Put this puppy on and sit down and fucking think.
 Think hard about what you want and how to get there.
 Understand that you or your characters are going to have diversions that don’t necessarily take you where you want to go (erhm, grad school).
 That’s okay.
 As long as they serve the artistic whole, dead-ends can work.
 What would have happened if Edwina felt going to India was a dead end?
 Maybe she did, for all we know.
 But instead she found her purpose.
 And so can we.

 This, dear readers, is the tiara lover’s version of a thinking cap.

 That’s the Mountbatten tiara!

 Want to suggest a tiara?
 Drop its name or a photo link into the comments.
 I’ll do my best to find something interesting in its history for a future edition of Tiara Tuesday.

 Edwina: Bain News Service, US Library of Congress, public domain via Wikimedia Commons

 Louis and Edwina: Bain News Service, US Library of Congress, public domain via Wikimedia Commons

 Edwina and Nehru: Photo Division, Ministry of Information & Broadcasting, Government of India, public domain via Wikimedia Commons